 CCRI's mission is to help victims of cyber harassment by:

-- Raising societal awareness about the nature and prevalence of online harassment
+- Raise awareness and educate the public about the nature and prevalence of online abuse

-- Advocating for state and federal legislation to prevent such abuse, when appropriate
+- Develop and advocate for state and federal legislation to prevent such abuse, when appropriate

-- Providing a platform for emotional and moral support of victims
+- Provide victims with emotional and moral support